Zulko/gizeh/README.rst

     circle.draw(surface) # draw the circle on the surface surface.write_to_png("circle.png") # export the surface as a PNG

+Gizeh is written on top of the module `cairocffi`, which is a Python binding of the popular C library Cairo.
+Cairo is powerful, but difficult to learn and use.
+Gizeh implements a few classes on top of Cairo that make it more intuitive.

 Gizeh is an open-source software written by Zulko_ and released under the MIT licence.
 The project is hosted on Github_.
 Everyone is welcome to contribute !